Hannah-PortSwigger/ClientCredentialsOauth/README.md

 Extension to handle Client Credentials OAuth in Burp Suite Enterprise

 ## Usage
+1. Build the extension or use the latest release.
+2. [Load the extension into Burp Enterprise](https://portswigger.net/burp/documentation/enterprise/working/scans/extensions), and add the extension to your Site Details page
+3. [Configure your session handling rule](#configuring-your-session-handling-rule-in-burp-suite-professionalcommunity) in Burp Suite Professional
+4. [Import the scan configuration into Enterprise](https://portswigger.net/burp/documentation/enterprise/working-with-scans/scan-configurations#importing-scan-configurations) and add the scan configuration to your Site Details page

+### Configuring your session handling rule in Burp Suite Professional/Community
 1. Add a session handling rule to Burp Pro/Community that invokes the Burp extension.
     - Build extension JAR
     - Load extension into Burp Suite Professional or Community Edition (Extensions > Installed > Add) *Ignore any errors on load*